silasbur/silasbur/README.md

 ## Hi there 👋

+As a passionate software engineer with over six years of experience, I thrive on building software that solves problems.
+I am fascinated by the potential of AI in the software space and how we can use it to increase the velocity and quality of development.
+My strengths lies in crafting resiliant, well-tested code and launching applications on various platforms.

 <!--
 **silasbur/silasbur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...